 - 1. Log in as the informix user. - 2.
-Execute the following utility at the operating system prompt: onmode -1 onstat -1
+Execute the onmode -l utility at the operating system prompt.

-This utility forces the log manager to switch to the next available logical log.

-3. Execute the following utility to find the unique identifier of the logical log file that the log manager will next use:
+This utility forces the log manager to switch to the next available logical log. - 3.
+Execute the onmode -1 utility to find the unique identifier of the logical log file that the log manager will next use.

 In the output of the onstat utility, look under the Logical Logging heading for the list of logical log files currently in use.
-Find the log file that has a value of 0 in the used column.
+Find the log file that has a value of θ in the used column.